All Episodes

 Now we just don't believe you because you've tried too hard to make out that you're this patriotic.

-Like why would you like I'm extremely patriotic?
+Like, why would you, like, I'm extremely patriotic.

-I got flagged in my room when I was on like uh Times Radio the day and have a background, some of my friends are like calling me like Chudfield by going on as like sensible independent journalist with a bunch of like St. George's Cross Union Jack in like in the background, and it's like I'm Patriot and like that's like even overboard for me.
+I got flags in my room when I was on like a Times radio the day in the background, some of my friends are like calling me like Chudfield by going on as like a sensible independent journalist with a bunch of like St. George's Cross Union Jack in the background.

 So it just makes me think that they're not being truthful about it.